rinderknecht/OCaml-build/README.md

 `ocamllex.opt` may be leveraged by setting appropriate variables in the configuration file `Makefile.cfg`.
-In the following, we will write "ocamllex" to denote either the executable `ocamllex` or `ocamllex.opt`, and similarly for = ocamlc, ocamldep etc.
+In the following, we will write "ocamllex" to denote either the executable `ocamllex` or `ocamllex.opt`, and similarly for "ocamlc", "ocamldep" etc.

 Let us assume that there is at least a main module, either of the form *main*`.ml`, *main*`.mll` (lexer) or *main*`.mly` (parser).
 A build